 DISPLAY SCROLLABLE VALUES DESCRIPTION OF PARAMETER OR FUNCTION Message text entry Allows the entry of the selected message string.
 Refer to section 4.4 of the manual for more details.
-Color Violet, brown, blue, green, black, red The recorder can print only in violet.
-Colour selection has no effect Logic The up, down and side arrow keys are used to scroll through the avail- able triggers for initiating message printing.
+Color Violet, brown, blue, green, black, red Allows the colour, in which the message is to be printed, tobe defined Logic The up, down and side arrow keys are used to scroll through the avail- able triggers for initiating message printing.
 See section 3.4 of the manual for full details.
 Once the action equation entries have been made, the Enter key is used once to confirm them, and the Clear key used to return to the menu.